astandre/cb-intents-management-ms/docs/source/index.rst

 Intents-Managment
 =================

-This microservice is to identify the requirements of an intent, provide options to complete information and return answer if the intent is completed.
+This microservice is used to identify the requirements of an intent, provide options to complete information and return answer if the intent is completed.

 Check also th API description here: